xvoland/gulp-xv-HTML-Template/README.md

 This is a template for typical projects that are generated automatically by the GULP (NodeJS).

-This Gulp-template script automatically generates SVG-sprites to bitmap, converts fonts from TTF/OTF to WOFF/WOFF2, converts from SCSS/SASS to CSS-style, optimize CSS-styles, merges and minifies CSS-styles, merges and minifies JavaScripts.
+This is Gulp-template script automatically generates SVG-sprites to bitmap, converts fonts from TTF/OTF to WOFF/WOFF2, converts from SCSS/SASS to CSS-style, optimize CSS-styles, merges and minifies CSS-styles, merges and minifies JavaScripts.
 And also, gives the ability to edit in a live browser.